 The Punta Borinquen Lighthouse Ruins

 The original Punta Borinquen Lighthouse was built in 1889.
 It was also known as La Ponderosa.
 During that time, Puerto Rico was still under the ruling of the Spanish government.
-The lighthouse, along with others lighthouses built by the Spanish government, meant to light the coasts of Puerto Rico.
+The lighthouse, along with others lighthouses built by the Spanish government, was meant to light the coasts of Puerto Rico.
 They were important and helpful for guiding the Atlantic and Caribbean sea traffic.
 During those times, Puerto Rico was a strategic location for ships that transited from Europe to the American continent.

 In 1918, an earthquake damaged severely the structure and it was abandoned.
 As a result, a new lighthouse was built close by on the higher ground.
 This other lighthouse remains up until today.
 However, it is located inside a military base and it is only visible from afar.